-How To Bring A Common Law Claim For A Work Injury In Qld
+How Do I Bring A Common Law Claim For A Work Injury In Qld?

 Under workers’ compensation legislation in Queensland, if you have had a workers’ compensation claim, and you wish to proceed with a Common Law claim for damages for your injury, you need to be very careful what steps you take when your workers’ compensation claim is coming to an end.